-Going for Gold: OMS as a Rights Respecting School
+OMS is a Rights Respecting School

-We are now aiming to further embed the principles of the CRC by going for the Gold Award.
 Run by Unicef UK, the scheme puts children’s rights at the heart of life in participating schools across the UK.
 It is based on the United Nations Convention on the Rights of the Child.
 The convention is universal – it is about protecting and promoting the rights of all children across the world.